-FY 2021-22 FY 202 2-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED AGING AND ADULT SERVICES AGENCY Food Access Collaboration AGING AND ADULT SERVICES AGENCY AGING AND ADULT SERVICES AGENCY AGING AND ADULT SERVICES AGENCY AGING AND ADULT SERVICES AGENCY Sec.
+AGENCY FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE AGING AND ADULT SERVICES AGENCY AGING AND ADULT SERVICES AGING AND ADULT SERVICES Sec.
 1402.
 The department may encourage the Food Bank Council of Michigan to collaborate directly with each area agency on aging and any other organizations that provide senior nutrition services to secure the food access of older adults.
 Sec.
 1402.
 1602.
 No changes from current law.
 Sec.
 1402.
 No changes from current law.
-Sec.
-1402.
-1602.
-No changes from current law.
-Sec.
-1402.
-No changes from current law.
 Home-Delivered Meals Waiting Lists Sec.
 1403.
 (1) By February 1 of the current fiscal year, the aging and adult services agency shall require each region to report to the aging and adult services agency and to the legislature home-delivered meals waiting lists based upon standard criteria.
 Determining criteria shall include all of the following: (a) The recipient's degree of frailty. (b) The recipient's inability to prepare his or her own meals safely. (c) Whether the recipient has another care provider available. (d) Any other qualifications normally necessary for the recipient to receive home-delivered meals.
 Sec.
 1403.
 1519.
 (1) By February April 1 of the current fiscal year, the aging and adult services agency shall require each region to report to the aging and adult services agency department and to the legislature home-delivered meals waiting lists based upon standard criteria.
 Determining criteria shall include all of the following: (No changes to (a) through (d)).
 Sec.
 1403.
-(1) By February 1 of the current fiscal year, the aging and adult services agency shall require each region to report to the aging and adult services agency and to the legislature homedelivered meals waiting lists based upon standard criteria.
+(1) By February 1 of the current fiscal year, the aging and adult services agency shall require each region to report to the aging and adult services agency and to the legislature home-delivered meals waiting lists based upon standard criteria.
 Determining criteria shall include all of the following: (No changes to (a) through (d)).
-Sec.
-1403.
-1519.
-(1) By February April 1 of the current fiscal year, the aging and adult services agency department shall require each region to report data to the aging and adult services agency and to the legislature on home-delivered meals waiting lists based upon standard criteria.
-Determining criteria shall include The report must include data on all of the following: (No changes to (a) through (d)).
-Sec.
-1403.
-(1) By February April 1 of the current fiscal year, the aging and adult services agency department shall require each area agency on aging region to report data to the aging and adult services agency and to the legislature on home- delivered meals waiting lists. based upon standard criteria.
-Determining criteria shall include The report must include data on all of the following: (No changes to (a) through (d)).
+(2) Data required in subsection (1) shall be recorded only for individuals who have applied for participation in the home-delivered meals program and who are initially determined as likely to be eligible for home-delivered meals.
+(2) No changes from current law.
+(2) No changes from current law.